Engee documentation

 • If the file already exists, its contents will be deleted.

-The open function also returns an I/O object (io) that is associated with the open file.
+Function open It also returns an input/output object. (io), which is associated with an open file.

 Details